NCAR/aircraft_projects/scripts/data_flow/readme.md

 The `__init__` method performs the following steps:

  1. Tracks the processing status with the class variable `self.stat` which is passed the current version of the processing status.
+ 2. Defines nc2ascBatch as the path of the n2asc config file; should be environment variables `$PROJ_DIR +$PROJECT + / + $AIRCRAFT + /scripts/nc2asc.bat`
- 2. Determines the LRT netCDF processing modes using the FindFiles Class
+ 3. Determines the LRT netCDF processing modes using the FindFiles Class
- 3. Find ADS files and extracts the date from the filename
+ 4. Find ADS files and extracts the date from the filename
- 4. Processes other file types based on flight number
+ 5. Processes other file types based on flight number
- 5. Process and generate files: if the `process` flag from Step 2 is set to `True` it iterates over the keys in the file extension dictionary and performs the following
+ 6. Process and generate files: if the `process` flag from Step 2 is set to `True` it iterates over the keys in the file extension dictionary and performs the following
     - `process_core_data` for each key to call nimbus and create the netcdf files
     - If threeVCPI is set to TRUE in fieldProc_setup.py then `process_threeVCPI` will process 2d and OAP files.
     - If PMS2D is set to True then `process_pms2d_files` will be called
- 6. Once the processing is done, it loops through the file extensions again and finds additional files except for ADS and LRT.
+ 7. Once the processing is done, it loops through the file extensions again and finds additional files except for ADS and LRT.
- 7. If QATools is set to True, a `generate_QAtools` is run and a QA ipynb is exported as an html.
+ 8. If QATools is set to True, a `generate_QAtools` is run and a QA ipynb is exported as an html.

 ### GDrive